 New!
 Check out our recent article on the highest minimum wages in 2020.

-Each year, hundreds of thousands of hourly paid workers earn the minimum wage in the U.S. Originally meant to provide an income sufficient to support an individual and, in some cases, a family, the minimum wage has failed to keep pace with the cost of living.
+Each year, hundreds of thousands of hourly paid workers earn the minimum wage in the U.S. Originally meant to provide an income sufficient to support an individual and, in some cases, a family, the standard rate has failed to keep pace with the cost of living.

-Some workers receive a minimum wage mandated by the city where they live that is higher than the state or federal rate.
+Some workers receive a rate mandated by the city where they live that is higher than the state or federal rate.
 Minimum wage rates clearly vary widely across the United States.

 Types of Minimum Wage

-In most jurisdictions, employees who get tips, including restaurant servers, have a lower minimum wage.
+In most jurisdictions, employees who get tips, including restaurant servers, have a lower rate.
 This is called the “tipped wage.”

 Top Minimum Wage Rates in the U.S.

-Leaving aside the local rates for the moment, here are the highest minimum wage rates by state for 2019.
+Leaving aside the local rates for the moment, here are the highest rates by state for 2019.

 - Washington, D.C.: $13.25